wowool/wowool-nlp-compare/README.md

 |   369 |   375 | ORG         | Recode          | ORG              | Recode            |
 |   376 |   393 | **Missing** |                 | DATE             | earlier this week |

 #### Hyphenation

     python3 -m nlp_compare -e spacy -l english -p "english,entity" -f tests/data/hyphenation.txt

-As we see none of these entities are found.
-(Note this happens a lot with pdf documents that uses colums)
+As we see, none of these entities are found.
+Note that this happens a lot with PDF documents that use colums.

     I've worked in Ant-
     werp in the Rene-